bincyber/pkictl/README.md

 Vault will return the signed TLS server certificate along with the full chain (the certificates for the Root and Intermediate CA).

+Obtain a Vault token attached to the `demo-intermediate-ca-client` Policy:

+    $ VAULT_TOKEN=$(vault token create -policy=demo-intermediate-ca-client -ttl=1h -format json | jq -r .auth.client_token)

+Use this token to obtain a TLS client certificate and private key from the Intermediate CA:

+    $ vault write demo-intermediate-ca/issue/client common_name="example@demo.pkictl.com" ttl=24h

 Since `spec.type: exported`, the private key of this CA has been saved in the KV engine `demo-kv-engine`.
-A separate Vault token is required to retrieve it:
+A Vault token attached to the `demo-intermediate-ca-pkey` Policy is required to retrieve it:

-    $ vault token create -policy=demo-intermediate-ca-pkey -ttl=1m
+    $ VAULT_TOKEN=$(vault token create -policy=demo-intermediate-ca-pkey -ttl=1m -format json | jq -r .auth.client_token)
     $ vault kv get -version=1 demo-kv-engine/demo-intermediate-ca

 ### Documentation